 Visiting restrictions remain currently in place in the following areas (one carer is permitted in exceptional circumstances):

 We are currently reviewing how can safely reintroduce visiting to these areas at the earliest opportunity.

-If you are attending an outpatient appointment, to maintain safe social distancing and reduce the risk of infection, we please ask that you attend your appointment alone.
-If you need to be accompanied, one carer is permitted in exceptional circumstances, but please discuss this with your care team beforehand.
+Please speak to staff on arrival for more information.
+If you are attending an outpatient appointment and need to be accompanied, please discuss this with your care team beforehand.
 Any other relatives or friends will be required to wait outside of the hospital.